sumn2u/react-deploy-cli/README.md

 ```

-This package doesn't build the app, make sure you use webpack or create reat app to make the production build.
+This package doesn't build the app, instead use webpack or create-react-app to build your application instead.

 ## Table of Contents